N02870941/mazes/docs/README.md

   <i>Maze solved with A* using manhattan distance as the heuristic.</i>
 </p>

 An improvement to A* where only perpendicular movement is allowed is changing the heuristic to manhattan distance.
-That is, rather than computing straight line distance, we imagine we are in the city of New York, trying to get to from the upper west side to the lower east side.
-We count the number of blocks downtown we must walk and then add that to the number of blocks east we walk.
+That is, rather than computing the straight line distance, we imagine we are in the city of New York, trying to get to from the upper west side to the lower east side.
+We count the number of blocks downtown we must walk and then add that to the number of blocks east we must walk.
 This gives us a very close approximation as to how many squares we must visit.
 This produced a path of length 599 but we only visited 15764 squares - 17% of the maze.

 However, we still notice that we are visiting many squares that do not contribute to the final result.
 The reason is because we have no mechanism for breaking ties between equally good options.
 For example, we see for this maze, many optimal solutions lie both above and below the straight line from the top-left corner to the bottom-right corner.
 If we are on a vertex that lies on the line, the vertices both above and to the right of our current position are equally good choices.
 We consider this a tie.
 Presently, we have no mechanism for breaking this tie so we explore both.
 We must add a tie-breaker.